 What can I cook it in?

-Traditional recipes (like this one from cookbook Najmieh Batmanglij) call for a large Dutch Oven.
-I don't really like my Dutch Oven and couldn't leave the stove (or oven) unattended for the day when I mde this.
+Traditional recipes (like this one from the cookbook Najmieh Batmanglij) call for a large Dutch Oven.
+I don't really like my Dutch Oven and couldn't leave the stove (or oven) unattended for the day when I made this.
 So I followed the exact instructions for roasting the walnuts, browning the chicken pieces, and making the sauce.
-I placed the chickens in the crockpost and covered them with the sauce, then let it cook on low for a little over 8 hours.
+I placed the chickens in the crockpot and covered them with the sauce, then let it cook on low for a little over 8 hours.
 There are also Instant Pot recipes out there, but they are controversial.
 I'd recommend reading the comments and seeking traditional recipes from Persian cooks to inform your own version of this dish.

 How do I adjust the sweet/sour ratio?

-Swarnika and Saied warned me that Khoresh-e Fesenjān is supposed to be a a sour stew.
+Swarnika and Saied warned me that Khoresh-e Fesenjān is supposed to be a sour stew.
 If your palate isn't used to that, you can always adjust by adding more sugar or grape molasses.

 The sour flavor will also be more pronounced if you use an authentic version of Pomegranate Molasses (pomegranate syrup).
 Swarnika recommended the Cortas brand, which is what I used.